MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 > [!NOTE]
 >The behavior of the **Date effective price overrides** currently has the following limitations:
 >
-> - Only role prices and role price markups support the **Date effective price overrides** feature in Project Operations.
+> - Only role prices and role price markups support the **Date effective price overrides** feature in Microsoft Dynamics 365 Project Operations.
 > - When you copy a price list by using the **Copy** action on the **Price List details** page, date-effective price overrides are **not** copied from the source price list.

 To set up a date-effective price override for a role price or a role price markup, follow these steps.